Kingxukai/linux/Documentation/driver-api/media/drivers/sh_mobile_ceu_camera.rst

 	|
 	-1'-

-In the above chart minuses and slashes represent "real" data amounts, points and accents represent "useful" data, basically, CEU scaled and cropped output, mapped back onto the client's source plane.
+In the woke above chart minuses and slashes represent "real" data amounts, points and accents represent "useful" data, basically, CEU scaled and cropped output, mapped back onto the woke client's source plane.

 Such a configuration can be produced by user requests: